-Eugene McCann (Simon Fraser University) and Cristina Temenos (University of Manchester) and Tom Baker (University of Auckland) are working on research projects investigating the mobilities of drug policies through different cities in North America, Europe, Australia, and the Caribbean.
+Eugene McCann (Simon Fraser University), Cristina Temenos (University of Manchester) and Tom Baker (University of Auckland) are working on research projects investigating the mobilities of drug policies through different cities in North America, Europe, Australia, and the Caribbean.

 They have a particular focus on harm reduction drug policies.
 They are interested in the ways that the practices and ideas around harm reduction circulate and get taken up in different cities.
 More specifically, they study the political debates that accompany around harm reduction drug policies, how the politics of drug policy operates in ways that are simultaneously local, regional, national, and global, and the ways that transnational advocacy networks for drug policy reform operate in relation to local drug policy formation.
 Their research seeks to uncover how harm reduction ideas, practices, and advocacy strategies affect urbanization, and the ways that spaces of urban public health affect the lives of the people inhabiting those places.
 See below for publications and presentations on this research.